wsfreund/RingerCore/readme.md

 #### traverse

-It is used to loop over the individual objects upon multiple iterable objects and possibly changing the looping object.
-Consider the examples:
+It is used to loop over the individual objects upon multiple iterable objects.
+It is also possible to change the looping object by using the returned parent object if it a mutable object.
+Consider the following examples:

 ```python